githubnext/copilot-workspace-user-manual/overview.md

 ## Specification

 In order to help contextualize the task for developers, Copilot Workspace takes the task details and topic, and generates a bulleted list which articulates the current behavior of the codebase, based on the topic being posed.
-We’ve found that this helps build developers' confidence (because they can verify that Copilot Workspace understands the project/task), and also, serves as a means of onboarding folks to a task, when they might not fully understand the current state.
+We’ve found that this helps build developers' confidence (because you can verify that Copilot Workspace understands the project/task), and also, serves as a means of onboarding folks to a task, when you might not fully understand the current state.

 <img src="images/current-spec.png" width=600 alt="Current specification">